QuantEcon/lecture-source-py/source/rst/sci_libs.rst

     qe.util.toc()

-The Cython implementation is fast but not as fast as Numba
+The Cython implementation is fast but not as fast as Numba.